Skip to main content

 Create the ticket

-Saving Progress and Resuming
+Saving progress and resuming

 You don’t have to finish a review in one session.
 Click Exit at any time — your progress is saved automatically.
-When you return to the Test Plan run page, the progress bar converts to a summary table showing all reviewed tests grouped by status.
+When you return to the test plan run page, the progress bar converts to a summary table showing all reviewed tests grouped by status.
 Tests with linked tickets show a ticket icon.
 You can re-enter the review flow from the summary to continue with the remaining tests.

 Review summary table